ucl-comp0035/coursework-1-zzoeys/comp0035_coursework2.md

 #### Class diagram

-A class diagram was created for a high level view of the classes and the relationships between the classes.
-Their attributes and methods of each class are also detailed in the diagram. [detail whether a data-driven driven approach was chosen https://moodle.ucl.ac.uk/mod/page/view.php?id=3191437]
+A class diagram was created for a high level visualisation of the model of the web application.
+A data-driven approach was chosen to identify the classes and their attributes and methods, and the relationships between the classes.
+This approach was chosen as it utilises analysing the user stories to draw out potential classes.
+Thus, when the user stories get refined throughout the development process as feedback from external stakeholders is received, it would be easier to detect how the classes would change.
+As a responsibility-driven approach focuses on identifying all the requirements from the start , it may not suit this project which is involves an inexperienced team so the user stories would change over time.

+To create the filtering function as specified in the user stories, the Filter Pattern was chosen as the design function (Tutorials Point, 2021).
+It involves

+Criteria interface and concrete classes implementing this interface to filter list of Person objects.

 #### Routes